purry03/WH-Buddy/README.md

 Disclaimer ❗️
 -------------

 WH Buddy is a third-party tool and is not affiliated with or endorsed by Eve Online or its developers.
-Use this tool at your own risk.
+Use of this tool is not against the EVE Online EULA.

 Happy wormhole exploring with WH Buddy! 🚀🌌